SAP/spartacus-docs/_pages/telco/b2b-order-approval.md

 Each business unit has users or employees assigned.
 These users have different roles such as administrators, approvers, or customers.
 In some cases, the user will have multiple roles such as an administrator and an approver.
 The users are visible in the organization management dashboard that is accessible by the administrator.
 Administrators have the authorization assign users to different business units or can assign different roles to different users.

 For the Total Protect organization, Ross Carter is assigned the B2B approver role.
 Through the approval dashboard, Ross Carter can see all orders within the company.
 This is because the approver is assigned to the main unit, which displays all orders within the company irrespective of the units each order belongs to.
-Ross Carter can either approve or reject the listed orders for the company.
+Ross Carter can either approve or reject the listed orders for the company by logging into B2B Telco SPA using his credentials:
+   -  User ID: ross.carter@totalprotect.com
+   -  Password: 1234

 For the Operation Center business unit, Mark Mann is assigned as the B2B approver.
 Through the approval dashboard, Mark Mann can only view and either approve or reject the orders placed by users within Operation Center business unit.
+Mark will log into B2B Telco SPA with the following credentials:
+   -  User ID: mark.mann@totalprotect.com
+   -  Password: 1234

    <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/organization-structure2.png"></p>